-Spotify has promised to launch Spotify HiFi "beginning later this year", but that's as specific as it's been.
+Spotify has promised to launch Spotify HiFi "beginning later this year", but that's as specific as it has been.
 It hasn't said exactly when in 2021, but its phrasing perhaps suggests it will be nearer the end of the year rather than imminently.
-More recently, however, a Reddit user spotted a HiFi icon in their Spotify iOS app, which could be evidence that Spotify is hitting back against arch rival Apple's new CD quality, Lossless and Hi-Res Lossless tiers and could align its release date with Apple's June rollout.
+More recently, however, a Reddit user spotted a HiFi icon in their Spotify iOS app, which could be evidence that Spotify is hitting back against arch rival Apple's new CD quality, Lossless and Hi-Res Lossless tiers.

-In a blog post announcing Spotify HiFi, the company said: “Beginning later this year, Premium subscribers in select markets will be able to upgrade their sound quality to Spotify HiFi and listen to their favorite songs the way artists intended.”
+In a blog post announcing Spotify HiFi back in February, the company said: “Beginning later this year, Premium subscribers in select markets will be able to upgrade their sound quality to Spotify HiFi and listen to their favorite songs the way artists intended.”

 The good news for subscribers in the US and Europe is that Spotify typically launches new features in those key markets first.

 In June, a Reddit user spotted a HiFi icon in their Spotify iOS app, which could be evidence that Spotify is hitting back against arch rival Apple's new Lossless and Hi-Res Lossless tiers.

 And in August, a leaked video, posted online by a Reddit user, seemed to offer an brief tour of the streaming giant's much-anticipated lossless audio tier.
 The 57-second video suggests that Spotify Connect will be "the best way to listen to HiFi".

 The Spotify HiFi release date could also depend on the type of device you use.
 Spotify HiFi will deliver higher quality streams through Spotify Connect, so it's possible that newer Connect-enabled devices (such as the PlayStation 5) could get the HiFi upgrade before certain older devices.